Pure Land Buddhism: Self-power and other-power

 In the Japanese Pure Land schools of Hōnen and Shinran which developed in the Kamakura period, self-power is considered as completely pointless and powerless.
 Self-power does nothing for the Pure Land devotee.
 Those who wish to attain the Pure Land must only rely on the other-power of Amitābha, entrusting themselves to it by reciting the nembutsu.
-Shinran consistently denigrated all efforts to self cultivation and made the entrusting heart (J. shinjin 信心) as the only important element in gaining the Pure Land.
+Shinran consistently denigrated all efforts to self cultivation and made the entrusting heart (信心) as the only important element in gaining the Pure Land.
 This created another problem, that of antinomianism, which was the idea that if one's salvation is assured, then there was no need to be moral at all and one could engage in wrongdoing without being concerned.
 Shinran attacked this problem by arguing that engaging in wrongdoing was just another form of clinging to self-power.

 Another difference between the Chinese and Japanese traditions is that the Japanese Pure Land schools generally hold that, since the Buddha does all the work of salvation, one's rebirth in the Pure Land is assured once one has faithfully recited the Buddha's name.
 No matter how wicked one may still be one will definitely reach the Pure Land.
 However, the Chinese traditions often hold out the prospect that a Pure Land practitioner might fail to get into the Pure Land due to various factors, such as ethical failings or getting distracted at the crucial moment of death This is because the Chinese tradition holds that Pure Land practice provides a connection to the Buddha only as long as the practitioner keeps the Buddha in mind.
 The effects of the practice can cease if one stops doing it.
 They compared this to lighting a lamp, which can remove all the darkness in a room immediately, but which will not provide light if it is put out.

 The concept of other power is related to other important ideas in Pure Land thought and broader Mahayana such as merit transference, esoteric empowerment (adhiṣṭhāna) and the idea that there is an "easy path" and a "difficult path" (or "path of sages").
 Transference of merit is the idea that Buddhas and bodhisattvas can transfer their immense stores of merit (puṇya, a beneficial protective force that is accumulated by good deeds), to other beings.
 This idea is found in many Mahayana sutras.
 The concept of other power is seen as the easy path of practice, following the ideas presented in the "Chapter on Easy Practice" in the Shízhù pípóshā lùn (Treatise on the ten levels, T.1521) attributed to Nagarjuna.
 This text promotes the easy path of Pure land over the difficult path of practice which entails many aeons of practice and may not be suitable for people.
-This text describes the easy path as follows: "If a bodhisattva wishes to attain to the stage of non-retrogression in this body and accomplish supreme highest enlightenment, he should contemplate (niàn 念) all the buddhas of the ten directions and invoke their names."
+This text describes the easy path as follows: "If a bodhisattva wishes to attain to the stage of non-retrogression in this body and accomplish supreme highest enlightenment, he should contemplate (念) all the buddhas of the ten directions and invoke their names."